mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 narrow corridor between the Coreward end of the Great Rift and the Vargr extents, and through this bottleneck the Imperium gradually expanded into the region beyond.
-This area is often referred to as lying ‘behind the claw’ as the shape of the Great Rift resembles a lobster claw to most observers.
+This area is often referred to as lying 'behind the claw' as the shape of the Great Rift resembles a lobster claw to most observers.

 When they began exploring behind the claw, the early Imperial